viancavarma/326-Team-5/m2/roles.md

   -
   -
   -
-Preston - Quality Control:
+## Preston - Quality Control:
-  -
+  - **Role:** Responsible for proofreading and verifying the accuracy of all documents before they are submitted.
+Will review of all team submissions to ensure they meet quality standards.
   -
   -
 Vianca - Documentation Lead: